tjhorner/gtfs-janitor/docs/import-profile.md

 A [JSONata](https://jsonata.org/) expression that will be used to filter out the nodes that GTFS Janitor will consider as candidates for stop matching.
 This expression should return `true` for nodes that are potential stops and `false` for nodes that are not.

-The expression is evaluated against each node in the OSM data.
+The expression is evaluated against each node in the OSM data and should return `true` for nodes that are potential stops and `false` for nodes that are not.

 ### `disusedStopFilter`

+_Optional_

 A [JSONata](https://jsonata.org/) expression that will be used to filter out the nodes that GTFS Janitor will consider as candidates for disused stops.
+It is passed a list of nodes that have already been filtered for stop ID existence.
 Usually you will want this to be similar to your `candidateNodeFilter` but more strict to avoid marking too many stops as disused.

-The expression is evaluated against each node in the OSM data.
+The expression is evaluated against each node in the OSM data and should return `true` for nodes that are potential disused stops and `false` for nodes that are not.

 ### `stopTags`